 This holiday is very often a sign in France of crossovers on the holiday routes, since it occurs towards the end of the summer holidays and shortly before the start of the school year in September.
 It is often this day that is chosen as the end of the holidays, and is often synonymous with nightmares on the roads!

 November 1 – All Saints Day

 Often associated with the “Day of the Dead”, All Saints’ Day is a Christian holiday celebrated on November 1st.

-Last feast of the calendar year, and probably the most celebrated, Christmas is the 11th and last French holiday, and commemorates the birth of Jesus.
+The last feast of the calendar year, and probably the most celebrated, Christmas is the 11th and last French holiday and commemorates the birth of Jesus.

 If in reality, we do not know the exact year or day of his birth, it is this day that was designated by the Roman historian Sextus Julius Africanus, who estimated the date of conception of Jesus at March 25 … and so 9 months later, December 25 marks Christmas (or Nativity).

-It is probably the “least religious religious holiday” in France, since by tradition, non-Christians (mainly atheists) celebrate Christmas every year.
-Whether it’s New Year’s Eve on December 24 or 25, the French proceed to the exchange of gifts around the tree, and enjoy sumptuous family meals.
+It is probably the “least religious religious holiday” in France since by tradition, non-Christians (mainly atheists) celebrate Christmas every year.
+Whether it’s New Year’s Eve on December 24 or 25, the French proceed to exchange gifts around the tree and enjoy sumptuous family meals.

 Note that in Alsace-Moselle, a 12th public holiday is celebrated, December 26, the “Family Day”, in the extension of Christmas.

 Here we are, we hope that you now know more about French history and culture with this little lesson on the public holidays celebrated in France!